 In fact, the first major deal for oil exploration signed by the new Iraqi government with foreigners was with a couple of Chinese companies: a 23 year agreement for $3 billion in 2008 to pump oil from the Al Adhab field.
 In 2009 PetroChina teamed up with Britain’s BP to win a 20 year contract to boost output from Iraq’s largest oil field, Rumaila—the only contract awarded in Iraq’s first post Saddam auction of oil licenses.

 Earlier this year, Iraq President Maliki journeyed to China hoping to convince more Chinese companies to invest in Iraq—in everything from energy, oil, transport, housing, telecommunication and agriculture.
 He even welcomed Chinese military aid.
+Beijing however, would probably favor a continued U.S. combat presence in Iraq.
+Many of the Chinese companies now operating there are afraid to expand further because of the on-going danger of terrorist attacks.

 Not that the Chinese are uninterested in strategic facilities of their own.